LenneDalben/StardewValleyModsGPL/[CP] It Takes a Village - Class Events/README.md

 ||Getting started||

 To begin the lesson series, reach 6 hearts with Penny, then visit the town on a sunny day between 9:30am and 7pm.
 An event will play with Penny outside the Library / Museum.
+By default, at least 7 days later, a lesson event will happen somewhere in town!
+Refer to the Configuration section on how to customize the Minimum Days Between Lessons.

-Refer to the spoiler guide for details on activating the other events.
+Refer to the spoiler guide for details on activating the other events (a few have weather conditions).

 ||Configuration||

 Config Options

 * Minimum Days Between Lessons: After kicking off the lessons, at least 7 days must pass between the lessons by default.
 That's how long you have to talk to the villagers after each lesson to hear their thoughts.
-This also means it'd take at least 20 weeks in-game to see all the lessons.
+This also means it'd take at least 20 weeks in-game to see all the lessons and the wrap up event.
 If you'd like to reduce the time between lessons to see them faster, or increase the time to spread out the lessons even more, you can!
 You can select a number between 1 day and 28 days for minimum days between lessons.

 * Skippable Config: Specify if you want the events in the series to be skippable (true, false).
-Default is false.
+Default is true.
 Useful for repeat playthroughs if you want to pick and choose which events you see, or if you're worried about getting stuck during an event due to a mod that changes maps.

-* Portrait and Sprite Overlay Config: Specify if you want the Maru electronics lesson to include a portrait and sprite overlay as a fun feature.
+* Portrait and Sprite Overlay Config: Specify if you want the Maru electronics lesson to include a portrait and sprite overlay as a fun feature (true, false).
 Default is true.
 The overlays were designed for vanilla and Diverse Stardew (DSV).
 If you use any other portrait or sprite mod that affect Maru, Jas, and/or Vincent, you may want to set this to false for immersion.

 * Load Blacksmith Config: Set this to false if you have a mod that adds events to the Blacksmith shop besides Clint Marriage Mod, Looking for Love, or Lucikiel.
 ITAV automatically detects Clint Marriage Mod, Looking for Love, and Lucikiel so adjusting this setting is not needed for those mods.
 Default is true.